Shilpa-Hina Twitter War Over Adult Clip Row: A Fan Threatens To Leak Hina’s MMS, Rocky Slams The Fan

 "Chalo abb apas me humari burai karo aur khush raho ,that's what u'll evr b,so go on live ur life n do a better job while ur at it,dear ‘Trolls' bcoz U still don't matter,we actually laugh at u n ur nonsensical comments,whn we read'em tht is,don't forget to go love yourselves ✌️"- (sic)

-Shilpa Asks Fan Not To Release The MMS
+Shilpa Asks The Fan Not To Release The MMS

 Shilpa asked the fan not to do this.
 She wrote, "Sweetheart plz don't do this plz if u really love me don't do this🙏🏻." - (sic)

-Shilpa’s Brother Too, Asks Fan To Not To Release The MMS
+Shilpa’s Brother Too, Asks The Fan Not To Release The MMS

 Shilpa's brother Ashutosh Shinde too, requested fans not to do this.
 He shared the post and wrote, "This is bad 😡.. pls don't do this 🙏 Take this off right away..." - (sic)